Porcar/Rest-API-CRUD-with-Tests/README.md

 - $cp .env.example .env
 - Edit .env file according to your database: DB_DATABASE=XXXX
 - create a DB named: "XXXX"
+- create another DB named: "testing_DB"
 - php artisan migrate
-- //If you want to create 50 dummy data do the following:
+- //If you want to create 100 dummy data do the following:
 - php artisan db:seed
+- All the REST API calls are to: \apartment and \category
+- Have fun.

 ## License